open-telemetry/oteps/text/0123-improve-span-status-api.md

 scenario.
 If desired the SDK or exporter could destructure it, but that can be determined independently from API design and I'd like to keep it out of scope.

-**API using Span events** - Most of the rationale for attribute semantic conventions also applies here, events are effectively another key-value store mechanism.
+**API using Span event semantic conventions** - Most of the rationale for attribute semantic conventions also applies here, events are effectively another key-value store mechanism.
 The timestamp that is attached to an event appears to hold little value as status is probably produced at the same approximate time the span end timestamp is recorded.
 Similar to attribute conventions it sounds like there is precedent for storing some errors as events.

+**Move the API to a non-core package** - It is possible to have the Tracing API expose status using Attribute or Event APIs, and then have a 2nd library that exposes a strongly-typed API that converts the status information into attrbute/event updates.
+This adds some complexity over a strongly typed API declared directly on Span but if we identify this as an area that needs to be more decoupled/versionable than other Span tracing APIs perhaps it would be valuable.

+**Represent an error message in addition to a string error name** -

 ## Open questions